AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 The above process selects *projects of interest*.
-Now within each of these projects, units of interest are identified using specific attributes in the project file.
-Four attributes can be defined in package
-Coverage: Units, Units_List, Excluded_Units, and Excluded_Units_List.
+Now within each of these projects, units of interest are identified using specific attributes in package Coverage of project files: Units, Units_List, Excluded_Units, and Excluded_Units_List.

 Units and Units_List are similar to Sources and Sources_List: Units specifies a set of units, and Units_List specifies the name of a text